FAQ About RHDV2 And Rabbits

 In Illinois, the currently available vaccine is manufactured in the U.S. by Medgene Labs, which received emergency use authorization by the USDA Center for Veterinary Biologics on October 4, 2021.
 The vaccine is an inactivated or killed recombinant subunit protein vaccine that builds immunity to RHDV2-specific antigen proteins in rabbits.

 Rabbits can be vaccinated starting at four weeks old.
-It is expected this vaccine will become an annual health preventative.
+The vaccine has now become an annual health preventative for pet rabbits.
+After the initial two shots, just one booster is recommended annually.

 NOTE: the Medgene vaccine differs from the Filavac vaccine widely used in Europe.
 No animals were harmed in the development of the Medgene vaccine.
 The Filavax vaccine is currently not available in Illinois.